How to Optimize Your Amazon Author Page for Maximum Book Sales

 That alone makes it valuable.
 But there are concrete performance reasons to care:

-The Most Common Brand Store Mistakes
+The Most Common Author Page Mistakes

-Mistake 1: Leading with Your Brand Story
+Mistake 1: Leading with Your Author Bio

-Mistake 2: Too Many Products, No Curation
+Mistake 2: Too Many Books, No Curation

 Mistake 3: Weak or Missing Imagery